-The beautiful mountain landscape, visiting the beautiful health resort, hiking in the Jizera Mountains, bike rides on the Single Tracks are just some of the attractions that await for you in the region.
+Enjoing the stunning mountain landscape, visiting the beautiful health resort, hiking in the Jizera Mountains, bike rides on the Single Tracks are just some of the attractions that awaits you in this region.

-It is a designed network of forest paths for runners and bikers, built and maintained according to strict rules, with maximum respect for the surrounding nature.
-The paths wind between trees and forest glades, and their sections are connected by existing forest roads.
+They are a designed network of forest paths for runners and bikers, built and maintained according to strict rules, with maximum respect for the surrounding nature.
+The paths wind between trees and forest glades, and are connected to eahother by existing forest roads.
 The path forms a loop that guarantees a return to the starting point.

 A charming, peaceful and fabulous place.